Amazon PPC: Advanced Guide Written by 8-Figure Seller

 SPONSORED PRODUCT ADS

-Sponsored Products are super valuable because they mix with organic results and give you a higher market share.
+Sponsored Products are super valuable because they mix with organic results and increase your share of the search results.

-Typically, they work profitably if you have done proper keyword research and you are optimizing them frequently.
+Typically, in our experience, they work profitably if you have done proper keyword research and you are optimizing them frequently.

 SPONSORED BRAND ADS

 Sponsored Brand Ads show primarily at the top of Amazon searches, but they can also be displayed to the left of the results or at the bottom of the page.

 These advertisements are multi-product displays that highlight your brand logo, headline, and different products of your choice.
 The purpose of Sponsored Brand Ads is to grow your audience’s awareness of your product lineup.